ZebraEMDK/vsmacex/README.md

 # vsmacex
-The Visual Studio for Mac and MonoDevelop Extension Repository
+The Visual Studio for Mac and MonoDevelop Extension Repository for Zebra EMDK for Xamarin.